 Port Clinton is a tiny borough located in the state of Pennsylvania.
 With a population of 279 people and just one neighborhood, Port Clinton is the 1065th largest community in Pennsylvania.
 Port Clinton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Port Clinton is generally considered to be a blue-collar town.
-41.22% of the Port Clinton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Port Clinton is a blue-collar town, with 41.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Port Clinton is a borough of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Port Clinton who work in maintenance occupations (12.16%), office and administrative support (8.78%), and healthcare suport services (6.76%).

-Port Clinton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Port Clinton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The education level of Port Clinton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.89% of adults 25 and older in Port Clinton have a college degree.
+In terms of college education, Port Clinton is nearly on par with the US average for all cities of 21.84%: 18.89% of adults 25 and older in Port Clinton have a bachelor's degree or advanced degree.

 The per capita income in Port Clinton in 2022 was $27,629, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $110,516 for a family of four.
 However, Port Clinton contains both very wealthy and poor people as well.